raman325/broadlink-rm-rest/README.md

 2. The blasters and target/commands databases, blasters.db and commands.db, are independent files because  they are completely unrelated.
 As long as you are using Broadlink RM* blasters, you can use the same commands.db for every instance of the application.
 3. The database files are in SQLite3 format and can be hand edited if needed.
 I use [SQLiteStudio](https://sqlitestudio.pl/index.rvt).
 4. To start from scratch, simply stop the container/app, delete the two .db files, and restart.
+5. This was tested on an RM3 Mini but should theoretically support any RM device that [python-broadlink](https://github.com/mjg59/python-broadlink) does.

 ## Shout outs
 1. @mjg59 for [python-broadlink](https://github.com/mjg59/python-broadlink)